pacific-2020/pacific/README.md

   -l ../model/label_maker.01.pacific_9mers.pickle
 ```

-If installed correctly, PACIFIC should generate pacificoutput_test.fa and test_summary.csv in the test directory, and should provide the following results in the terminal:
+If installed correctly, PACIFIC should generate pacificoutput_test.fa and test_summary.txt in the test directory, and should provide the following results in the terminal:

 ```
 From a total of 5000 reads, 0 were discarded (e.g. non-ACGT nucleotides/characters or short reads (<150bp))